Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 - Config.json
 - Conversation.json for referencing responses
 - Custom Voice
-- Name Change
+- Name Change (We here kinda don't like the name BRIGHTNICK-7000)
 - Penetration testing (Hacking stuff)
-- Input comprehension and thus finding answers to more 'complex' questions (Complex as in difficult to code in) like how many people in a place, When was Halo 2 released (I just love that game) etc. .
-Basically, this will literally learn as you speak.
+- Input comprehension and thus finding answers to more 'complex' questions (Complex as in difficult to code in) like how many people in a place, When was Halo 2 released (I just love that game) etc. Basically, this will literally learn as you speak.
+- Complex math, physics, and chemistry (Ironically, complex salts don't work properly) questions, history economics and whatever the WolframEngine can handle using SemanticInterpretation.
+- Manually add in resources to handle Graph plotting, equation render, vector algebra and other "special cases" to make utmost use of WolframeEngine.
+(For now, the pseudocode is added down below in this readme which also deals with utilizing WolframEngine in general to an extent.)
+- Generate a huge dataset based on what the user wanted, combining data found from Wikipedia, Google and Wolfram, generate a Dataframe from these and render convert that dataframe to HTML which can then be opened using webbrowser module for python.
+- Branched Conversation.json, user can follow up with a sentence and if the sentence fits certain trigger words, based on additional attributes (specified within that trigger words list in JSON).
+Basically, if the response trigger was from the conversation.json, save the response string and the list